 One of the most famous festivals during this season is the Nagasaki Kunchi Festival .
 Celebrating the autumn harvest, the festival was founded over 350 years ago.
 Held in the beginning of October, the festival also features a unique connection with the west, given the presence of Dutch traders off the coast of Nagasaki in the 17th century.
 You'll witness processions of mikoshi floats, Chinese-influenced dragon dances, and Dutch-inspired rituals.

 Later in October, the residents of Kyoto celebrate the Jidai Matsuri , which is known as one of city's most significant festivals.
 The festival commemorates the emperor's return to power during the Meiji Restoration and features a long procession of portable mikoshi shrines, samurai-clad locals, and traditional music performances.
 The parade ends at Heian-jingu Shrine where the revelry continues.

 Most other regions and cities have their own noteworthy festivals, from the Dai Ginza Matsuri in Tokyo to the Nihonmatsu Lantern Festival in Fukushima.
 These festivals provide a glimpse into Japan's rich history and long-lasting traditions.

 Sports and recreation

 The perfect weather and low rainfall make fall a prime time for sporting events and outdoor recreation.

-Take a peaceful stroll accompanied by fall foliage and lights.
 Several fall illuminations attract thousands of couples and families looking to enjoy a pleasant evening walk.

 On the southern island of Kyushu, you'll find the Kingdom of Lights , a spectacular display of 10 million lights that illuminates the Dutch-themed Huis Ten Bosch theme park.
 The festival is held from early November to early May.